Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 combat_protection -> the AC bonus granted by rings of protection

 NPCs
-level_range -> what level must the player be for the monster to be generated ai -> do NOT change this line! type -> what it says on the tin subtype -> enter the name of the monster.
+ai -> do NOT change this line! type -> what it says on the tin subtype -> enter the name of the monster.
 It is used to track favored enemies